terminusdb-labs/swipl-rs/README.md

 The `swipl` crate intends to prevent all undefined behavior through the compiler where possible, and where not possible, to panic at runtime when a precondition fails.
 For example, as it is, the `swipl` crate will prevent use of terms whose frame has gone out of scope at compile time, through lifetimes.
 However, only at runtime will it check that a term is used in the context of the right engine.

+### Easy predicate definitions
+Through the power of macros, defining prolog predicates in rust is pretty easy and can be done without requiring you to write any unsafe code.
+This is done through the `predicate!` macro, which supports both semidet and nondet predicates.
+See the example module for examples.

+## Plans
+### Calling into prolog
+Calling into prolog is already possible, but the API could be better.

+### Integration between async/await and prolog engines
+SWI-Prolog implements engines, prolog runtimes which can be suspended and which can move between threads.
+In the near-future I wish to integrate these engines with rust's async/await mechanism, so that native predicates may be implemented using async/await, causing a prolog engine to suspend and wake up when the native predicate can make progress.

-## Foreign predicate definition and shared library production
+### Foreign predicate definition and shared library production
 The purpose of a swipl pack written in rust is to provide predicates for swipl that have been written in rust.
 It is therefore not enough to just have the means to interact with the swipl library.
 In addition, a native rust module needs to provide an `install()` function where foreign predicates are registered.

-It is my intention to implement this through attribute macros and the `cargo-swipl` tool.
-By marking rust functions with an attribute like `#[swipl:predicate]`, this function can be transformed into something suitable for registering.
-A command like `cargo swipl pack build` could pick up on these attributes and generate a shim crate with the `install()` function as a very last step in the build process, producing the shared library in the format that SWI-Prolog expects (a .so file on linux, a .dll on windows).
+Currently, users of the swipl-rs library have to make their crate compile to cdylib and provide this install method themselves.
+However, it is my intention to implement an auto-discovery mechanism for all native predicates through the `cargo-swipl` tool.
+It should be possible to auto-generate a rust file that is to be compiled as cdylib that does all the registry glue..
+A command like `cargo swipl module build` could pick up on these attributes and generate a shim crate with the `install()` function as a very last step in the build process, producing the shared library in the format that SWI-Prolog expects (a .so file on linux, a .dll on windows).

+### Full pack support
+SWI-Prolog expects packs to store their native libraries in particular location which is added to the foreign load path.
+It also expects an additional `prolog/` directory  containing prolog code, which all packs need, if only to load the foreign code module.
+Finally it expects a `pack.pl` file containing the pack metadata. `cargo-swipl` should be able to support this format and work with it directly.

+- `cargo swipl pack new <pack-name>` - to generate a new stub project with all files in the correct location, a stub prolog file that loads the foreign library, and a Makefile which calls into `cargo swipl pack`.
+- `cargo swipl pack build` - to rebuild the pack.
+- `cargo swipl pack clean` - to clean the project